fermiyon/aws-lambda-polars-rust/README.md

 ## Overview

-This repository provides a guide for deploying Rust application on AWS Lambda
+This repository provides a guide for deploying a Rust-based AWS Lambda function utilizing the Polars library on AWS Lambda

 ## Architecture